MicrosoftDocs/windows-itpro-docs/windows/keep-secure/audit-logon.md

 ---
 title: Audit Logon (Windows 10)
-description: This topic for the IT professional describes the Advanced Security Audit policy setting, Audit Logon, which determines whether the operating system generates audit events when a user attempts to log on to a computer. ms.assetid: ca968d03-7d52-48c4-ba0e-2bcd2937231b ms.prod: W10 ms.mktglfcycl: deploy
+description: This topic for the IT professional describes the Advanced Security Audit policy setting Audit Logon which determines whether the operating system generates audit events when a user attempts to log on to a computer.
+MSHAttr: PreferredLib /library
+ms.assetid: ca968d03-7d52-48c4-ba0e-2bcd2937231b
+ms.prod: W10
+ms.mktglfcycl: deploy